SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     -   Note: In the case of unique primary table keys, the table cannot have entries with duplicate keys.
 If a duplicate is inserted, the insertion fails and the system field `sy-subrc` is set to 4.
+- What to use?
+The recommendation is the `INSERT` statement.
+It covers all table and key types.
+Consider potential issues when you change table/key types, and you use `APPEND` in your code.
 </details>
 <br>